-- 21.1 The procurement of all goods, services and works shall be in accordance with the relevant provisions in the Council's Procedural Standing Orders, the Public Contracts (Scotland) Regulations 2006, the Council's approved Procurement Strategy, and relevant EU regulations.
-The Purchasing Guidelines are provided and are complementary and supportive of Standing Orders and Financial Regulations.
-The guidelines provide an additional and less technical source of guidance, allowing officers to procure in accordance with all related governance required for any procurement. - 21.2 Official orders shall be in a form approved by the Chief Financial Officer. - 21.3 Any major procurement or contract which is of a significant amount and of strategic relevance to the Council must be authorised / signed by the Chief Legal Officer.
-(A major procurement is defined by any activity that requires approval by any committee of the Council) - 21.4 Official orders shall be authorised (whether by signature or electronic means) only by officers authorised by the appropriate Service Directors who will be responsible for official orders issued from their services.
-The names of such officers together with specimen signatures and initials where appropriate, authorised to certify such orders must be sent to the Chief Financial Officer by Service Directors.
+- 21.1 The procurement of all goods, services and works shall be in accordance with the relevant provisions in the Council's Procurement & Contract Standing Orders, The Procurement Reform Act (Scotland) 2014, the Public Contracts (Scotland) Regulations 2015, the Council's approved Procurement Strategy, and relevant EU regulations.
+The Purchasing Handbook is complementary and supportive of Standing Orders and Financial Regulations.
+The handbook provides an additional and less technical source of guidance, allowing officers to procure in accordance with all related governance required for any procurement. - 21.2 Official orders shall be in a form approved by the Chief Financial Officer. - 21.3 Any major procurement or contract which is of a significant amount and of strategic relevance to the Council must be authorised / signed by the Chief Legal Officer.
+(A major procurement is defined by any activity that requires approval by any committee of the Council.) - 21.4 Official orders shall be authorised (whether by signature or electronic means) only by officers authorised by the appropriate Directors who will be responsible for official orders issued from their services.
+The names of such officers together with specimen signatures and initials where appropriate, authorised to certify such orders must be sent to the Chief Financial Officer by Directors.
 Before issuing any such order the certifying officer must ensure that a current provision within a relevant budget head exists to meet the resulting liability. - 21.5 Official orders shall be issued for all work, goods or services to be supplied to the Council.
-Orders should be issued using the Council's e-procurement system. - 21.6 Each order must conform to any directions of the Council or the Chief Financial Officer with respect to central purchasing and the standardisation of supplies and materials. - 21.7 A copy of each order should be retained in accordance with the Records Management and Retention Policy, and access granted, if so requested, to the Chief Financial Officer.

-- 21.7 Service Directors must consult the Chief Financial Officer, prior to the procurement of any asset, so that the advantages or otherwise of leasing/contract hire as compared to purchasing may be evaluated. - 21.8 All terms and conditions of a leasing/contract hire contract, prior to being agreed and signed, must first be approved by the Chief Financial Officer and Chief Legal Officer. - 21.9 In relation to the funding of external bodies, any payments or in-kind provision shall be in accordance with the Council's Code of Practice on 'Following the Public Pound' available on the Intranet.
+Orders should be issued using the Procurement (Purchasing) module of the Council's ERP system, Business World. - 21.6 Each order must conform to any directions of the Council or the Chief Financial Officer with respect to central purchasing and the standardisation of supplies and materials. - 21.7 A copy of each order should be retained in accordance with the Records Management and Retention Policy, and access granted, if so requested, to the Chief Financial Officer. - 21.7 Directors must consult the Chief Financial Officer, prior to the procurement of any asset, so that the advantages or otherwise of leasing/contract hire as compared to purchasing may be evaluated. - 21.8 All terms and conditions of a leasing/contract hire contract, prior to being agreed and signed, must first be approved by the Chief Financial Officer and Chief Legal Officer. - 21.9 In relation to the funding of external bodies, any payments or in-kind provision shall be in accordance with the Council's Code of Practice on 'Following the Public Pound' available on the Intranet